 Brand goes on to say that, when he looks at the way teams are currently managed, he sees “an imperfect understanding of where runs come from.”

-In this post, I’ll pull back the curtain a bit and show you how, here at Realvolve, we've designed a solid marketing strategy that you can use to build relationships that will drive more business.
+In this post, I’ll pull back the curtain a bit and share a few strategies we use to build strong relationships with our customers here at Realvolve.

 But first, let's talk about funnels.